Haiyang-W/DSVT/README.md

 ## TensorRT Deployment
 We privide deployment details of DSVT, including converting torch_model to onnx_model and creating trt_engine from onnx_model.
 The deployment of the backbone2d and centerhead can be performed in a similar manner.

+Notably, for the sake of universality, we offer partial deployment only for backbone3D, specifically referring to the deployment of DSVT.
+The head and backbone2D can be deployed in a similar fashion.
+The speeds provided in the paper are the results of full deployment.

 The code has been tested on Ubuntu18.04, with following libraries:
 * Python = 3.8
 * torch = 1.13.1